 As long as you have at least 18 months of service left, you may qualify for a loan, even if you have bad credit.
-Interest rates are high and must be repaid within 12 months.
-Just Military Loans also charges a $10 wire transfer fee, a $10 bank transfer fee, and an origination fee of 40% the loan amount.
+Interest rates are high and must be repaid within 36 months.
+Just Military Loans may also charge additional fees, including an origination fee, which aren't publicly quoted.

 What Are Just Military Loans' Interest Rates?

 - - Just Military Loans repayment terms range from 12 to 36 months

 If you call customer service, they will tell you they cannot provide specific rates and fees over the phone and that you must complete an application, which includes a hard credit pull, before seeing the terms of the loan.